lovishtater/meetLovish-backend-ai/README.md

 ## 📝 Memory System

-The AI assistant loads context from `memory.md` which contains:
+The AI assistant loads context from environment variable `PERSONAL_INFO` which contains:
-- Lovish's professional background
+- User's professional background
 - Skills and expertise
 - Professional experience
 - Personal traits and focus areas

-Edit this file to update the assistant's knowledge about Lovish.
+Edit this file to update the assistant's knowledge about User.

 ## 🚀 Deployment